uber/NEAL/_sources/reference.rst.txt

 * Operators_ can be used to combine multiple expressions within predicates.
 * Actions_ can be taken in the body of match.
 * `AST Providers`_ can also export Functions and Actions.
+* `Variables & Conditions`_ can be used for expressing pre-conditions
+* `Scoped Matchers`_ can be used to restrict a matcher's breadth and depth.

 **Example:**